Financial-Times/o-cookie-message/README.md

 ```

 ## Migration guide
+### Migrating from 3.X.X to 4.X.X
+The 4.0.0 release changes the way cookies are set for FT products.
+It relies on an [internal consent API](https://github.com/Financial-Times/next-consent-proxy/), and `o-cookie-message` will make a call to an endpoint within the API when consent is given.

+It no longer has a direct dependency on any component other than `o-banner`, which is now responsible for the construction of the cookie message.

 ### Migrating from 2.X.X to 3.X.X
 The 3.0.0 introduces the new majors of o-colors and o-typography and a new dependency on o-normalise.
 Updating to this new version will mean updating any other components that you have which are using o-colors or o-typography.
 There are some design tweaks but no other breaking changes in this release.